-Adriane Strampp is a Melbourne-based artist.
-Her current work explores earlier concerns, pruned down to core elements both in subject and colour, examining the subtleties and nuances of memory and experience through poetic imagery and personal mythology.
+Adriane Strampp is a Melbourne-based contemporary artist.
+Her current work explores earlier concerns, pared down to core elements both in subject and colour, examining the subtleties and nuances of memory and experience through poetic imagery and personal mythology.

 Current influences range from Gaston Bachelard’s The Poetics of Space to the writings and photography of Patti Smith.
 A romantic and figurative painter working through series over long periods, Strampp tends to focus on a central image as a vehicle only for the underlying message.
 It is not about the subject, but rather that which it conveys.